Pursuing Excellence through Academic Collaboration

 Weekly Vascular Conferences

 Clinical conferences are held weekly at Jobst Vascular Institute.
-As a fellow, you will be responsible for organizing the agenda of this conference that reviews interesting cases, morbidity and mortality cases, and noninvasive diagnostic studies.
+As a fellow, you'll be responsible for organizing the agenda of this conference that reviews interesting cases, morbidity and mortality cases, and noninvasive diagnostic studies.
 Fellows also attend and frequently present at the biweekly clinical teaching conference at the University of Michigan.

 Journal Club and Basic Science Lectures at U of M